AssumCampos/planetMoving-processing-java/README.md

 ## Getting Start 🚀
  You need to install processing (https://processing.org/) for running.

-## Pre-requisitos 📋
- You need to install processing (https://processing.org/) for running.

 ## Authores ✒️
  This project was created by: